forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Each war is brutal in its own ways.
 Documentation and legislation (laws of war) likely have contributed that the brutality of wars tended to decrease over the past decades. // War is still extremely brutal, especially for the individuals affected.

 > The articles below document some aspects of brutality of this war.
 It is not complete.
 It is not verified.
-As judgement is not an [objective here](#notes), the items will and can be removed here once peace is reached.
+As judgement is not an [objective here](#notes) here, the items will/can be removed here (!) once peace is reached.

 > For warfare, as important what occurs is what does not occur.